Pence pledges government help in wake of Harvey's devastation

 "No Texan should doubt as they apply for available federal assistance, no small business or business that’s affected should doubt that this administration, this Congress will come together and make sure those resources are there," Pence said in Corpus Christi after surveying the damage.

-Some 100,000 homes are estimated to have been affected by Harvey, which roared ashore as a Category 4 hurricane late Friday and swamped the Houston area and eastern Texas with nearly 50 inches of rain in some places, Homeland Security Adviser Tom Bossert said Thursday.
+Some 100,000 homes are estimated to have been affected by Harvey, which roared ashore as a Category 4 hurricane late Friday, causing damage along the Gulf coast and swamping the Houston area and eastern Texas with nearly 50 inches of rain in some places, Homeland Security Adviser Tom Bossert said Thursday.

 "That's a big number," Bossert said.
-A supplemental appropriations request to Congress will be made for funding, and the administration will then ask for a second request once more is known, he said.
+A supplemental appropriations request to Congress will be made for funding, and the administration will then make a second request once more is known, he said.

-At least 32 deaths have been blamed on the hurricane and its aftermath.
+At least 38 deaths have been blamed on the hurricane and its aftermath as of Thursday night.
 Patients at a hospital in Beaumont, east of Houston, were evacuated via helicopter Thursday.
 The city experienced widespread flooding.
 Rescues across the region continued.

+Two Republican congressional sources told NBC News that the Trump administration is expected to send an initial request for at least $5.5 billion for aid, likely $5 billion for the FEMA Disaster Relief Fund and $500 million for a small business loan fund.

+An administration source said this is "in the ballpark" and said there could be additional money added to the request.
+Two sources said the request could come as soon as Friday but might not be formally made until next week.

 In Crosby, northeast of Houston, a flooded chemical plant exploded and more explosions were feared.
 The fire at the Arkema Inc. plant prompted evacuations of residents with a mile and a half of the facility.